9 Restaurants in Alaró you must try

 La Bufala Restaurant Alaró

-This authentic Italian eatery boasts what many deem the best pizza in town ¬– some even say the island – and they have an award to prove it.
-Cooked in a wood-fired oven, they are also available by the metre for the whole table to share.
+Specialised in delicious cooked in a wood-fired oven pizzas, which are also available by the metre for the whole table to share.
 Freshly-made pasta features, too, together with a few quintessentially Italian fish and meat dishes.
-A spacious enclosed courtyard provides the perfect spot to enjoy your meal al fresco.
+A spacious enclosed courtyard provides the perfect spot to enjoy your meal al fresco and a very popular spot amongst tourists and families.

 Set on Alaro’s main square, Vila Cinc is the place to come to experience some top food in the gently buzzing centre of town.
 A table on the terrace makes a lovely spot to soak up the ambience, accompanied by an excellent menu that mainly focuses on Italian and Spanish fare.
 Service is friendly and efficient, and prices are reasonable, specially for the generous portions– come hungry!